10maurycy10/gcode2rml/README.md

 The program always uses relative positioning, the mill has to be manually moved to the desired origin before cutting.

-For some reason, my CNC mill does not cut circles properly except on the first file sent.
+For some reason, my CNC mill does not cut circles properly (very slow and uneven feed) except on the first file sent.
 As a workaround, send any G-code, and while it's running, manually hold "Clear" to reset the mill without reinitializing it.

 # Supported G-code commands